Scan a Target

 Processing

-Tap “Process” to start the analysis.
+Tap “Process All” to start the analysis.
 Ring Reader analyzes the image in several steps:

 A progress bar shows the current status.
-Once detection succeeds, the app switches automatically to the review screen.
+Once detection succeeds, the app switches automatically to the review page.

 Cropped target

-If part of the target is cut off in the photo, Ring Reader shows a warning with the option “New photo” or “Continue anyway”.
+If part of the target is cut off in the photo, Ring Reader shows a warning with the option “Retake Photo” or “Continue Anyway”.

 When detection fails